 A very British education

-Brighton College Bangkok follows the English National Curriculum throughout all year groups – and the school channels children for achievement and excellence from a very young age.
+Brighton College Bangkok follows the National Curriculum for England throughout all year groups – and the school channels children for achievement and excellence from a very young age.

-The pre-prep school talks about “supporting, challenging and inspiring every child to achieve their very best academically, in the arts and sporting arenas”.
-As well as focusing on the academic subjects of reading, writing, phonics, grammar, punctuation, spelling, mathematics, computer science and science, the school has specialist teachers in the arts, music and sport.
-The UK curriculum has been adapted to include entrepreneurship, astronomy and space travel; the school also combines history and geography to teach humanities as a single subject.
+The Pre-Prep School for two to eight year-olds talks about “supporting, challenging and inspiring every child to achieve their very best academically, in the arts and sporting arenas”.
+As well as focusing on the academic subjects of reading, writing, phonics, grammar, punctuation, spelling, mathematics, computer science, and science, the school has specialist teachers in the arts, music, and sport.
+The school also combines history and geography to teach humanities as a single subject.
 All students from the age of four learn both Thai and Mandarin Chinese, and children are introduced to music by learning the ukulele and recorder.